BhattcharyaCodes/skeletal/README.md

 11 When user start typing word in text box it should suggest words that matches typed keyword.
 There should be pre-defined search criteria for auto complete e.g. after typing first 3 letter it should suggest matching keyword
-12 When user clicks on any link from result and navigates back, then result should be maintained 13 After clicking Search field - search history should be displayed (latest search keyword) 14 All search keyword/filters should get cleared on clicking Reset button 15 Search results should be cleared on clicking clear search button 16 Pagination should be tested for searches returning high number of records 17 Total number of search records/results should be displayed on page 18 Search keyword should get highlighted with color in the search results
+12 When user clicks on any link from result and navigates back, then result should be maintained 13 After clicking Search field - search history should be displayed (latest search keyword)

+16 Pagination should be tested for searches returning high number of records 17 Total number of search records/results should be displayed on page 18 Search keyword should get highlighted with color in the search results